gabriele-h/almapipo/README.md

 In a **database** both the **input** used as well as the **status of the api call** are saved on a per-line or per-record basis.
-All records will be fetched prior to deletion, update, or creation.
+All records will be retrieved prior to deletion, update, or creation.
 A **copy of each record before the action** will be saved to the database.
 **Responses to PUT and POST** requests will be saved too.